sindresorhus/Defaults/readme.md

 //=> true
 ```

-You can use those keys just like in all other examples.
+You can use those keys just like in all the other examples.
 The return value will be your `NSSecureCoding` class.

 ### Enum example